Introduction¶

 Upon artifact.save()

-, the source path will be copied (uploaded) into your default storage.
+, the source path will be copied or uploaded into your instance’s current default storage.

 won’t trigger data duplication but register the existing path.